J-HernandezM/photo-bucket-be/README.md

 - CONTAINER_AWS_ENDPOINT_URL: LocalStack endpoint from inside containers; use `http://localstack:4566` (service name).
 - AWS_REGION: AWS region to target (e.g., `us-east-1`).
 - AWS_ACCESS_KEY_ID / AWS_SECRET_ACCESS_KEY: Required by boto in LocalStack dev (use `test`/`test`); in AWS (ECS), omit and rely on the task role.
+- BUCKET_NAME: The S3 bucket where photos are going to be stored.

 Note: docker-compose already maps the API’s `DATABASE_URL` from `CONTAINER_DATABASE_URL`.
 For LocalStack inside the container, map `AWS_ENDPOINT_URL` to `CONTAINER_AWS_ENDPOINT_URL` in the service environment if needed.